 - The competent authority must be informed in writing without delay of the commencement of the activity and a copy of the type certificate must be sent to it.
 This notification must be made in addition to the notification of transfer in the Central Source Register.

 - The device must be passed on together with the type certificate, the operating instructions and all other documents relevant to radiation protection enclosed with the device.
-It must be reported via the Central Source Register.
+It must also be reported in the Central Source Register.

 - The termination of the activity shall be notified to the competent authority without delay.
 If equipment containing radioactive substances is disposed of, then the user must prove that it has been disposed of in accordance with radiation protection regulations.

-- Companies wishing to place equipment on the market in Austria that may emit ionising radiation or contain radioactive substances
+- Companies wishing to place equipment on the market in Austria that may generate X-rays or contain radioactive substances

 - Users of such equipment